Choose a date on the calendar, or visit Telecharge.com

 149 W 45th St, New York, NY 10036

 HEALTH AND SAFETY: The Lyceum Theatre is committed to providing healthy and safe facilities for audiences, performers, and staff.
-Based on CDC and state guidelines at the time of performance, protocols may include mask enforcement, vaccination, negative test verification, and more—along with increased cleaning and ventilation/filtration enhancements.
+Based on CDC and state guidelines at the time of performance, protocols may include mask enforcement, increased cleaning and ventilation/filtration enhancements, vaccination, or negative test verification, and more.
 These are subject to change.
 Ticket holders who do not comply with venue policies cannot be admitted.

 American Express® Card Member Presale: Now through Wed 10/6 at 9:59am ET